 During a flood, open floodplain benefits our watershed by storing and slowing flood waters; helping protect our natural resources such as drinking water and wildlife habitat; and avoiding costly damages to structures associated with more developed lands.
 Protecting the natural functions and values of our floodplain areas are central to maintaining a “living river” and limiting the devastating property loss from flooding in our watershed.
 In 2003, the University of Cooperative Extension surveyed CRC members to identify the most important issues that are facing our watershed.

-Carson Water Subconservancy District (CWSD) has housed and partially funded the CRC/Watershed program manager since 1999.
-The Watershed program manager works closely with our partners through the Carson River Coalition (CRC) stakeholder process to coordinate, plan and fund numerous plans & studies to create watershed-wide solutions that reduce our flood risk and protect our floodplain.
-CWSD coordinates stakeholders throughout the watershed through CRC Forums and working group meetings.
-The Floodplain Management Working Group meets regularly address floodplain management in the Carson River Watershed.
+Carson Water Subconservancy District’s (CWSD) Watershed program manager works closely with our partners through the Carson River Coalition (CRC) stakeholder process to coordinate, plan and identify funding sources to create watershed-wide solutions that reduce our flood risk and protect our floodplain.
+Stakeholder coordination occurs through working groups, CRC Forums and bus tours and workshops.